"This is my substitute. This is my compensation. This is my atonement.

 This money will go to charity and I will go to a good, long and peaceful life."

-By donating to American Friends of Yad Eliezer/B'ezri's Kapparot program, you will brighten the lives of the poor this High Holiday season at the most effective level possible.
+By donating to American Friends of Yad Eliezer/B'ezri's Kapparot program, you will brighten the lives of poor families in Israel this High Holiday season at the most effective level possible.
 Our scrupulous management and efficient means of distribution enable us to maintain limited overhead and administrative costs, making us one of the most trusted Jewish charities in Israel.
 Over 96% of funds go directly to needy families!